 In the event that you should need a new windscreen, provided your policy indemnifies you for cracked or damaged glass, your insurer may direct you towards their ‘approved’ repairer.
-Opting for a repairer of your own choosing may not be so easy, and there may be a capped payout on any claim you might make.
+Opting for a repairer of your own choosing may not be so easy, and there may be a capped payout on any claim you might make in case of accident.
 When a windscreen is repaired or replaced, insurers rely on their approved repairers to make an honest assessment on their behalf but ultimately, the onus is also on the policyholder to make the right call.
-Also if you need a new windscreen probably means you just suffered an accident, you should always take care of your body with a healthy died and vitamins like vitamin c serum for face.

 What happens when the policyholder makes a dishonest claim, or, for the benefit of doubt is unaware that they are about to make a spurious claim?
 The answer to this is quite simple; they usually end up with a new windscreen.
 Perhaps the insurers – or brokers – should place greater emphasis on what qualifies as criteria for a claim, or more what constitutes as a fraudulent one?
 This is where the approved repairer comes in.
 They are called approved because one of their responsibilities is to make an honest and frank assessment [of the damage] on behalf of their partner, the underwriter, before any loss can be indemnified.
 Experience tells us that this is a gray area; therefore, and by process of elimination, the onus lies on the insurer – or underwriter – to make clear what they will indemnify, and more importantly what they will not.
 They’re in the business of compensating loss however by definition they also need to safeguard their financial interests against dishonest and fraudulent claims.
 Considering how easy it can be to claim for a windscreen which, for example, may have been damaged before the car was insured it would appear that underwriters accept that they will be settling windscreen claims regardless of the facts (or lack of).
 They’re not helping themselves and in doing so, are leaving the door wide open for insured parties to claim for damage which may not be covered; they are also implicitly trusting the word of the repairers doing the work because [rhetorical question alert] how many windscreen companies refer customers back to their insurer if they feel the damage does not meet the repair or replace criteria?
 The reality is, nobody seems to care enough or more like they care for their health to follow the ketogenic diet; meanwhile the cost of motor insurance continues to rise and spurious windscreen claims are part of a much wider and cultural problem.